-Using MSBuild at a Command Prompt
+Use MSBuild at a command prompt

 To run MSBuild at a command prompt, pass a project file to MSBuild.exe, together with the appropriate command-line options.
 Command-line options let you set properties, execute specific targets, and set other options that control the build process.
-For example, you would use the following command-line syntax to build the file
+For example, you would use the following command-line syntax to build the file MyProj.proj with the

 Configuration property set to